DellCliff/php-security/README.md

 Many new attack vectors rely on encoding bypassing.
 Use UTF-8 as your database and application charset unless you have a mandatory requirement to use another encoding.
 Use PDO and prepared statements or stored procedures!
-Use white-listing instead of black-listing for table/column/LIMIT specifiers!
+Use whitelisting instead of black-listing for table/column/LIMIT specifiers!
 Don't rely on escaping input with mysql_real_escape_string or addslashes!
 ```
 $whitelisted_limit = '10';